 In the E12 series each succeeding resistor falls within the -/+ 10 % of the previous value.
 Until fairly recently, 10% tolerance resistors were the norm, but today, 5% (E24) resistors seem to be the most commonly used.
 They still can be found in vintage radios, old amplifiers, etc., but the price of a 5% resistor is low enough to be the standard component in all of today's electronic circuits.
 In precision applications, special, more expensive low-tolerance resistors are used with tolerance ratings of 2%, 1% or less.
 E12 series - resistor color code examples

 The Technical Data Archive contains information including component theory, colour codes, conversion charts and more.
 All the articles can be accessed from the index below.
 The 'Pin-Out' section has pin connection and package details for connectors and components.
 Each article includes pin assignments, applications, assembly instructions and more, and can be accessed from the main menu or the link below.
-The information here is added to and updated occasionally, so bookmark Electronics 2000 now by clicking here and check back often.
 Unfortunately we cannot provide semiconductor datasheets, but try searching on the Farnell or RS web sites.
 They both have data libraries with datasheets to download in PDF format.
 Electronics 2000 | Technical Data

 Seeking Wisdom Get the Grammar Right I had a little meltdown this week after reading about 30 of those silly pictures on Facebook that people put the funny captions on… well, they would be funny if they were grammatically correct.
 I just couldn’t take it any longer, so I had to post a comment.
 Then, today, I saw this very cool graphic from the great folks at makeuseof.com and thought I’d share it here.